opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 }
 ```

-## Reindex missing documents
+## Reindex only unique documents

 You can copy only documents missing from a destination index by setting the `op_type` option to `create`.
+In this case, if a document with the same ID already exists, the operation ignores the one from the source index.
 To ignore all version conflicts of documents, set the `conflicts` option to `proceed`.

 ```json
 POST _reindex